AdobeDocs/commerce-knowledge-base.en/help/how-to/general/reset-environment-on-cloud.md

 <u>5 days prior to the upgrade/deployment activities</u>:

 1. Check the size of the current Database.
-1. Check that you have enough disk space on `/data/exports` to hold a [!UICONTROL Database Dump], because if you do not have enough disk space, then either remove unwanted data, or create a support case and request for the disk to be expanded.
+1. Check that you have enough disk space on `/data/exports` to hold a [!UICONTROL Database Dump].
+If you do not have enough disk space, then either remove unwanted data, or create a support case and request for the disk to be expanded.

     <u>On the day of the changes</u>: